zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Since all of the easy problems, such as part rendering and lighting, were solved, it was time to face the final rendering challenge: text.
 Back then we used a prebaked bitmap (actually two) at two different sizes, and a very poorly written layout code that didn't support kerning and didn't handle spacing well.
 Instead I wrote an F# script (of course!) that baked lots of different sizes of a single font into a large atlas; to conserve texture space, I used a rectangle packer.
 At runtime the layout algorithm used kerning data to place glyphs at correct locations.
 This substantially improved text quality at most frequently used sizes, and would last for a few years up until internationalization became a priority and we had to start rendering the font atlas dynamically from TTF source.
 The layout algorithm would survive for a few more years up until we integrated Harfbuzz to do complex Unicode aware shaping - both of these were done by other people years later.

-# August 2013: VS2012 upgrade

-I don't really remember why I was working on this at all but this shows you the range of possible tasks we had to do back then - the team was very small and a lot of people could multi-task pretty aggressively.

 # September 2013: Remote events

 Continuing the trend of increasing the scope of work beyond just rendering, I've worked on the design and implementation of new remote events API, including fire-and-forget events and remote function calls (which are super nifty in Lua - because of coroutine support, you can just call a function in Lua, that call will be routed to the server, server will run the code and return the result, and your coroutine will continue running, almost oblivious to the time spent!).
 It was very hard to find good names for the APIs involved; we haven't changed any of this since and I still struggle with what the correct function/event name is sometimes.

-# October 2013: Actually ship new materials

-... okay I guess this took longer than we thought?
-Mostly art iterations here as far as I can tell from the commit logs.

 # October 2013: Infinite terrain